-APPENDIX 2: COMPLIANCE WITH THE SEA DIRECTIVE
+APPENDIX 3: COMPLIANCE WITH THE SEA DIRECTIVE

 SEA Directive Requirement Covered In Preparation of an Environmental Report, detailed below (Article 5).
-The Environmental Report is imbedded within the Sustainability Appraisal which accompanies the SPD. (a) an outline of the contents, main objectives of the plan and relationship with other relevant plans and programmes; Provided in section 1 of this report. (b) the relevant aspects of the current state of the environment and the likely evolution thereof without implementation on the plan; Provided in the Scoping Report. (c) the environmental characteristics of areas likely to be significantly affected; Provided in the Scoping Report. (d) any existing environmental problems which are relevant to the plan including, in particular, those relating to any areas of a particular environmental importance, such as areas designated pursuant to Directives 79/409/EEC and 92/43/EEC; Provided in the Scoping Report. (e) the environmental protection objectives, established at international, Community or Member State level, which are relevant to the plan and the way those objectives and any environmental considerations have been taken into account during its preparation; Provided in the Scoping Report. (f) the likely significant effect (1) on the environment, including on issues such as biodiversity, population, human health, fauna, flora, soil, water, air, climatic factors, material assets, cultural heritage including architectural and archaeological heritage, landscape and the interrelationship between the above factors; These effects should include secondary, cumulative, synergistic, short, medium and long-term permanent and temporary, positive and negative effects; Appendix 1 of this report. (g) the measures envisaged to prevent, reduce and as fully as possible offset any significant adverse effects on the environment of implementing the plan; No significant adverse impacts were identified as a result of the SPD.
+The Environmental Report is imbedded within the Sustainability Appraisal which accompanies the SPD. (a) an outline of the contents, main objectives of the plan and relationship with other relevant plans and programmes; Provided in section 1 of this report. (b) the relevant aspects of the current state of the environment and the likely evolution thereof without implementation on the plan; Provided in the Scoping Report and Scoping Report Addendum. (c) the environmental characteristics of areas likely to be significantly affected; Provided in the Scoping Report and Scoping Report Addendum. (d) any existing environmental problems which are relevant to the plan including, in particular, those relating to any areas of a particular environmental importance, such as areas designated pursuant to Directives 79/409/EEC and 92/43/EEC; Provided in the Scoping Report and Scoping Report Addendum. (e) the environmental protection objectives, established at international, Community or Member State level, which are relevant to the plan and the way those objectives and any environmental considerations have been taken into account during its preparation; Provided in the Scoping Report and Scoping Report Addendum. (f) the likely significant effect (1) on the environment, including on issues such as biodiversity, population, human health, fauna, flora, soil, water, air, climatic factors, material assets, cultural heritage including architectural and archaeological heritage, landscape and the interrelationship between the above factors; These effects should include secondary, cumulative, synergistic, short, medium and long-term permanent and temporary, positive and negative effects; Appendix 1 and appendix 2 of this report. (g) the measures envisaged to prevent, reduce and as fully as possible offset any significant adverse effects on the environment of implementing the plan; No significant adverse impacts were identified as a result of the SPD.